Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Leyland Titans ruled the day until the route was lost to Capital Citybus in October 1992.
 At this time an evening and Sunday service was introduced, and a batch of Olympians was introduced.
 Capital Citybus was in Hong Kong ownership at the time, and this batch (along with a few other vehicles) were registered with number plates containing 888, 8 being the Chinese lucky number.
 These select marks were furnished with the initials of the directors.

 While nos.
 159-165 were conventional Northern Counties “Countybus” bodied Leyland Olympians, they were joined the following year by 166-168, the first buses to sport the new, more stylish, Palatine II style from NC.
-166 (K888 TKS) is especially notable, in being not only the first Palatine II, but the last Leyland Olympian, subsequent production of the type passing to Volvo, which had purchased Leyland.
+166 (K888 TKS) was especially notable, in being not only the first Palatine II, but the last Leyland Olympian, subsequent production of the type passing to Volvo, which had purchased Leyland, and was thus unique.

 The decision to merge the 296 and 66A was undone when the contract was renewed in October 2000, the emphasis now having switched from efficiency to robustness.
 This time the number 296 was used for the Romford to Ilford section, with the Harold Wood to Romford part being numbered 496.
 It has to be said that the 496 is rather a short route, with running times as low as 20 minutes early and late, although then again there probably is little demand for the cross-Romford facility previously provided.